Get the Truth.

 Signs of cheating

-- Changes in behavior-including more attention or less attention in the relationship. (usually more attention as they feel guilt for the affair, less as the affair continues)
+- Changes in behavior-including more attention or less attention in the relationship. (usually more attention initially as they feel guilt for the affair, less as the affair continues)

 - Change in routine-going out more, working longer hours, paying more attention to appearance and personal hygiene